 Normally, the body's natural defenses and good oral health care, such as daily brushing and flossing, keep bacteria under control.
 However, without proper oral hygiene, bacteria can reach levels that could cause oral infections, such as tooth decay and gum disease.
 However, oral diseases, from tooth decay to oral cancer, cause significant pain and disability for many Americans.
 Oral health affects your life in ways that are often taken for granted.

-The mouth can reflect the general health of the body and show signs of infection or illness before you experience other symptoms.
+The mouth can reflect the general health of the body and show signs of infection or illness before experiencing other symptoms, and at https://www.sandrabacondds.com/, they prioritize oral health by offering comprehensive dental services, including oral cancer screenings.
 This is an aspect of health management that is often overlooked, but one that is crucial to your well-being.
 A healthy mouth can be a big advantage.
 Our teeth have a very important role to play in our lives.

 They help us chew and digest food, help us speak and speak clearly, and they also shape our face.
 Practicing good dental hygiene is very important, because it can prevent these types of oral diseases and dental problems.
 And prevention must be the main objective.
 Dental problems, such as tooth decay or gum disease, can affect your ability to eat and speak properly, causing pain and bad breath.